Anaktuvuk Pass, Alaska: The Long Walk

 Following a deadly influenza outbreak, in the summer of 1949 a group of families in the Killik River area moved 100 miles to Tulugak Lake, 15 miles north of where the village lies today.
 Departing from Sulupaat, near the mouth of April Creek on the Killik River, the group included the families of Maptigaq Morry, Inualuuraq (Chris) Hugo, and Homer Mekiana.
 They traveled on foot with dogs fitted with pack saddles made of caribou, using salvaged military rations when available.
 This became known by local oral historians as the "Long Walk".
 After spending the summer around Tulugak Lake, many of the families moved to the present site at the headwaters of the John River, where the village of Anaktuvuk Pass took shape.
 This journey marks the merging of independent, nomadic Inupiaq groups into one sedentary lifestyle settlement.
 Their settlement tracked broader changes among the Nunamiut in the 1940s, including increased trade for firearms and provisions.
 The last nomadic family joined them in 1960, and Anaktuvuk Pass remains the only place of communal settlement within the Brooks Range.

 The city was incorporated in 1959.
-A Presbyterian church was constructed in 1966.
+A Presbyterian church was constructed in 1966, using wood collected from nearby.
 Anaktuvuk Pass remains the only Nunamiut settlement.
 In 1973 the village established the Nunamiut Corporation as a result of the 1971 Alaska Native Claims Settlement Act.